ministryofjustice/cloud-platform-terraform-dms/README.md

 ## Pre-requirements

  1 - The _source_ database needs to have its _Public Accessibility_ settings turned on (or the equivalent firewall rule in other environments)

- 2 - For Postgrs-to-Postgres, the _source_ RDS's parameter group need to comply with :
+ 2 - For Postgres-to-Postgres, the _source_ RDS's parameter group need to comply with :
    - rds.logical_replication = 1
    - max_replication_slots > 5